Svenskithesource/PyArmor-Unpacker/README.md

 # PyArmor-Unpacker
-I decided it was time there was a proper PyArmor unpacker released.
-All the ones that currentently are public are either outdated, not working at all or only giving partial output.
-I plan on making this one support the latest version.
+I decided it was time that there was a proper PyArmor unpacker released.
+All the ones that currently are public are either outdated, not working at all or only giving partial output.
+I plan on making this one support the latest version of PyArmor.

 ## How to use it
 There are 3 different methods for unpacking PyArmor, in the methods folder in this repository you will find all the files needed for each method.
 Below you will find a detailed write-up on how I started all the way to the end product.
 I hope more people actually understand how it works this way rather than just using the tool.
 I recommend watching my YouTube series on [Python Reversing](https://www.youtube.com/playlist?list=PL7tLQ48v5ygquBfkhi4HRZSeMH0IT-Jw5) so you understand the basics.